-The Board’s work is mainly performed within the framework of formal Board meetings and through meetings in the respective committees of the Board.
+The Board’s work is mainly performed within the framework of formal Board meetings and through meetings in the committees of the Board.
 In addition, regular contact is maintained between the Chairman of the Board and the CEO in order to discuss ongoing business and to ensure that the Board’s decisions are executed.

-During 2020, the Board decided on an overall financial plan and investment framework for the Group’s operations.
+During 2021, the Board decided on an overall financial plan and investment framework for the Group’s operations.
 In addition, the Board regularly monitors the Group’s earnings and financial position and maintains continuous focus on risk related issues such as overall risk management and ongoing legal disputes and investigations.
-Further, throughout the year, the Board has devoted time to talent review and succession planning and on the review and follow-up of the Company’s quality work.
+Furthermore, the Board regularly reviews the management’s short and long-term incentive programs to ensure that they fulfill their purpose and drive the right behaviour in the current business environment.

 Finally, during 2021, the Board resolved, in light of the Volvo Group's improved profitability, resilience in downturns and strong financial position and following the sale of UD Trucks, to propose that the proceeds from the sale of UD Trucks was to be distributed to the shareholders as an extraordinary dividend.